Lake Sammamish State Park – Your Complete Guide

 Location and Directions

-Lake Sammamish State Park can be found at 2000 NW Sammamish Rd in Issaquah, WA 98027 on its southern shore of Lake Sammamish and can easily be accessed from Seattle and Bellevue via Interstate 90 via exit 15 onto 17th Avenue NW which becomes NW Sammamish Road; then continue north for approximately 1.4 miles until reaching Lake Sammamish’s entrance on your left-hand side.
+Lake Sammamish State Park is located at 2000 NW Sammamish Rd, Issaquah, WA 98027, along the southern shore of Lake Sammamish.
+It’s easily accessible from both Seattle and Bellevue via Interstate 90.
+Just take Exit 15, head north on 17th Avenue NW (which turns into NW Sammamish Road), and continue for about 1.4 miles.
+The main park entrance will be on your left.

 Park Hours and Entrance Fees

 Washington State Parks’ Discovery Passes must be purchased to access this park by vehicle – one-day passes may cost $10; annual passes cost $30 or can be bought directly at the park entrance or retail outlets in your locality.
-For more information about fees and passes visit their website.
+For more information about fees and passes, you can visit their website.

 Accessibility for People with Disabilities